JMorris1575/confirmation2018/docs/implementing.rst

 Delete button in those cases and also making sure they can't accomplish deleting by entering ``activity/<activity_slug>/<page_index>/delete/`` by hand either.
 That will take some thought.

+Making sure the Delete button and Next button don't show up when they are not supposed to was rather easy.
+I just wrote some model methods in the Response model called ``can_goto_next`` and ``can_delete``.
+What surprises me is that, within these methods I could not refer to the current response's page's index simply by writing ``self.page.index`` until I created a model method in the Page model called ``get_page_index``.
+I just happened upon that name, I will try to change it to see if something else would work as well...

+Never mind!
+I CAN use ``self.page.index`` it's just that PyCharm doesn't seem to recognize it, or any of the other field names.